Lerryn to St Veep circular walk

 The upper reaches of the Fowey river system run through 2 Sites of Special Scientific Interest and the Fowey valley is designated as an Area of Outstanding Natural Beauty.
 The river has populations of sea trout and salmon as well as brown trout which make it popular with fly fishermen.

-8. Go through the gate and follow the path around the perimeter of a garden to where the path bends left through a gap in the bank into the woods, just before a low building with a corrugated roof.
+8. Go through the gap and follow the path alongside the bushes to where the path bends left through a gap in the bank into the woods, just before a low building with a corrugated roof.

 Ferns produce neither flowers nor seeds and rely on the tiny spores for their reproduction which are most commonly distributed by the wind.
 This allows them to colonise some quite random places such as rocky ledges that heavier seeds might not reach.
 Since the spores come from just one parent fern, the offspring is a genetic clone.